pingcap/tidb-operator/en/deploy-on-alibaba-cloud.md

     If you get an error while running `terraform apply`, fix the error (for example, lack of permission) according to the error description and run `terraform apply` again.

     It takes 5 to 10 minutes to create the whole stack using `terraform apply`.
-Once installation is complete, the basic cluster information is printed:
+Once the installation is complete, the basic cluster information is printed:

     ```
     Apply complete!
 Resources: 3 added, 0 changed, 1 destroyed.